staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/intro-integrations.md

     url: "https://blog.postman.com/integrations-how-postman-plays-with-some-of-your-favorite-tools/"
 ---

 You can connect Postman to your API workflows with integrations for popular third-party solutions.
-Use integrations to automatically share data between Postman and the other tools you rely on for API development.
-Sync your collections and API definitions to a source control repository.
-Send monitor alerts to your monitoring service or team messaging app.
-Or view your continuous integration (CI) builds from within Postman.
+Integrations enable you to automatically share data between Postman and the other tools you rely on for API development, such as GitHub, Slack, CircleCI, Amazon API Gateway, and more.

+You can use Postman integrations to do the following:

+* Sync your collections and API definitions to a source control repository.
+* Send monitor alerts to your monitoring service or team messaging app.
+* View your continuous integration (CI) builds from within Postman.
+* Deploy your API to an API gateway such as [Amazon API Gateway](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws/), [Apigee X](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee/), or [Azure API Management](/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure/).
+* View APM metrics in Postman.

 > **The maximum number of integrations you can use is determined by your Postman plan.
 [Learn more about what's included with each plan](https://www.postman.com/pricing/).**